-Zoom does not use the most protective encryption tools for Zoom client data privacy, but is used by millions including the students, professors, and other academic professionals at the University of participants and easy to use features.
+Zoom does not use the most protective encryption tools for Zoom client data privacy, but is used by millions including the students, professors, and other academic professionals at the University of Washington for online learning.
+The rise in numbers can be due to Zoom's ability to host up to 500 participants and easy to use features.
 Despite the gained popularity for its convenience, Zoom has faced criticism for not practicing safe encryption methods like end-to-end encryption like the company claimed.
-The University of Washington can start using Google Meet and/or Microsoft Teams because the videoconferencing platforms have protective tools for data privacy.
+The University of Washington can start using Google Meet and/or Microsoft Teams because the video conferencing platforms have protective tools for data privacy.
 As a form of compromise, Zoom can be used for low stake activities like virtual meetings, family "gatherings," et cetera, but using it to learn online should be taken more seriously.
 This change will not happen overnight as instructors and students have just begun to get comfortable with Zoom, so the idea of switching to Google Meet and/or Microsoft Teams will not be immediately favored.
 With the right communication about the importance of data privacy and benefits of switching to Google Meet and/or Microsoft Teams, people will be willing to adapt to other video conferencing platforms.
+Even though Google Meet and Microsoft Teams use more secure encryption for data privacy, there is a claim that these video conferencing platforms collect data in order to build "consumer profiles, and potentially tap into the video for purposes like training facial recognition systems" (John, 2020).
+A flaw that Google Meet had before was the absence of a meeting password, so anyone would enter the meeting, which can cause problems similar to Zoom-bombing (John, 2020).
+With online learning being the norm due to COVID-19, it is important to be mindful of data privacy and online security.
+With every online medium there come flaws, but despite the flaws Google Meet and Microsoft Teams have, they serve as better video conferencing platforms because other factors such as better encryption contribute to overall data security.